Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Introduction

 The overall workflow is shown in Fig.~\ref{fig:workflow}.
 The input of LAR includes a probabilistic property and a set of system traces, which could be obtained from a logger in the system.
-We assume that the logging mechanism (logged variables and the sampling time) to generate the system traces are adequate to capture `enough' relevant behaviour of the system regarding the property.
+We assume that the logging mechanism (i.e., the logged variables and the logging frequency) are adequate to capture `enough' behaviour of the system regarding the property.
 We first construct a set of abstract system traces through predicate abstraction.
 Next, we apply existing automatic model learning techniques to construct a probabilistic model of the system, in the form of a discrete time Markov chain (DTMC).
 Afterwards, we apply PMC to verify the model against the property.
 If a counterexample is identified, we check whether the counterexample, in the form of a set of paths of the learned model, is spurious.
 Notice that because we do not have a model of the system, we cannot completely verify whether the counterexample is spurious or not.
 We solve the problem by applying hypothesis testing to bound the probability of the counterexample being spurious.
 If the counterexample is not spurious, we report that the system fails the property.
 Otherwise, we analyze the counterexample to generate a new predicate which would rule out the counterexample.